FREE Shipping on orders over $899

 Heart Attack Prevention, Causes and Symptoms

-Acute myocardial infarction is a syndrome that occurs due to obstruction or blockage of the flow of blood that feeds the heart.
-Generally, these blockages occur in one of the arteries that transport blood to the heart due to the appearance of a blood clot, the accumulation of fat or other substances.
+Acute myocardial infarction is a syndrome caused by an obstruction or blockage of blood flow to the heart.
+These blockages generally occur in one of the arteries that carry blood to the heart due to the formation of a blood clot, a buildup of fat, or other substances.

-He acute myocardial infarction It is also known as a heart attack or heart attack.
-In order to save the patient's life, a heart attack requires emergency medical attention, ideally within 4 hours of the event, although there are interventions that must be performed within 90 minutes after arriving at the hospital.
-Heart attack can occur in different organs, not only in the heart.
+He acute myocardial infarction It is also known as a heart attack or infarction.
+In order to save the patient's life, a heart attack requires emergency medical attention, ideally within 4 hours of the event, although some interventions must be performed within 90 minutes of arriving at the hospital.
+A heart attack can occur in different organs, not just the heart.

 Symptoms of a heart attack

 The symptoms of a heart attack vary from person to person.
-There are some people who may experience more severe symptoms than others and, in some cases, not even have any symptoms.
+Some people may experience more severe symptoms than others, and in some cases, they may not even experience any symptoms at all.

 Remember that the heart attack represents a medical emergency and requires immediate attention, so if you have any of the following symptoms you must contact 911:

-• Chest pain or chest pain in the form of pressure or squeezing sensation.
+• Chest pain or chest pain in the form of pressure or oppressive sensation.

 • Pain that radiates to the arm, neck, shoulder, jaw, back, teeth, or upper abdomen.